Council Housing Solicitors Claims Guide – How Much Compensation Will I Get?

 - Photographs of the issue in your property or any of your belongings that have been damaged, as well as receipts for this.

 - Copies of any correspondence between you and your landlord about the issue.

 - A copy of your tenant agreement

-If you are going to make a claim because of an issue with your council house, there are a number of different damages that you are going to be able to claim for.
+If you are going to make a claim because of an issue with your council house, there are a number of different damages that you are going to be able to claim for with the help of council housing compensation claims solicitors.
 Not only will you will you be able to claim for any damage to your health, both physical and psychological, but you will be able to claim for any loss you have suffered financially.
 With that in mind, let’s take a look at some of the main things people tend to claim for when launching such a case.

 Compensation for your belongings

 First and foremost, you are going to be able to claim for any furniture, gadgets, or other items around the property that have been damaged because of your landlord failing to carry out the repairs that were legally required.
 For example, you will be able to claim for any furniture that has been damaged due to water leaks or any bedding or clothing that has been ruined because of mould.
 Furthermore, you will be able to claim for any of your belongings that were damaged or destroyed while repairs were being carried out.